An insider’s look at which San Francisco neighborhoods are best for Halloween yard haunts and candy (of course!)

 5. Presidio Heights/Outer Richmond/Clement St.

 The chic-yet-haunted houses of Presidio Heights would make Martha Stewart proud while the nearby Outer Richmond neighborhood can be a hidden gem to trick-or-treat with a little less fervor.
-The decked out houses near California & Clement and 25th is the perfect, calmer experience for your newbies.
+The decked-out houses near California & Clement and 25th are the perfect, calmer experience for your newbies.

 6. Sea Cliff

-If you want luxe and spooky then this is the ultimate SF trick or treating neighborhood.
+If you want luxe and spooky then this is the ultimate SF trick-or-treating neighborhood.
 The possibility of thick fog rolling in?
 Check.
-The sound of the sea pounding against the cliffs, heard only occasionally over the din of squealing trick or treaters?
+The sound of the sea pounding against the cliffs, heard only occasionally over the din of squealing trick-or-treaters?
 Check.
-Fancy houses with actual front yards and the quest for the illusive full-sized candy bar will keep everyone amused.
-Gets crowded after 7 p.m. so arrive early if you can.
+Fancy houses with actual front yards and the quest for the elusive full-sized candy bar will keep everyone amused.
+It gets crowded after 7 p.m. so arrive early if you can.

 7. St. Francis Wood

-Two blocks east off Stern Grove, the massive houses (with yards big enough for fake graveyards!) and tall spooky trees give this neighborhood the perfect creepy vibe.
+Two blocks east of Stern Grove, the massive houses (with yards big enough for fake graveyards!) and tall spooky trees give this suburban-like neighborhood in the middle of the city the perfect creepy vibe.

-8. NOPNA (Grove St. between Central & Baker)
+8. NOPA (Grove St. between Central & Baker)

 In addition to trick-or-treating at the 1500 and 1600 blocks of Grove St., the neighborhood association hosts a costume contest, parade, and haunted house for one of the spookiest Halloween celebrations around.